jubayerarefin/allors.io/README.md

 ### Deployment

+#### The website is automagically built and published when someone contributes.
+Though not required, there is also another way to do it manually.

-Windows
+On Windows

 ```
 cmd /C "set "GIT_USER=<>"&& set CURRENT_BRANCH=master && set USE_SSH=false && yarn run deploy"
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are contributing, this command is a convenient way to update the website content manually from your development machine.

+Keep contributing.